Help protect your family’s future. Enter your zip code to get your free quote today!

 Do You Need To Undergo Urinalysis?

 Not all insurance policies require urinalysis.
 There are “no exam life insurance policies” that do not require you to undergo urinalysis or medical examination, as well as “guaranteed issue”, or graded death benefit insurance policies — but rates for these types of policies are typically higher.
 Issuance of the policy may depend upon answers to health questions set forth in the application.
+These plans may have a graded death benefit for an initial period of time.

 Also, if you get a life insurance policy through your employer, you most likely won't be subject to a medical examination or a urine test.